InYourHead/ldap-util/README.md

 ## Roadmap

 - add more tests for AD
-- add exportable configuration to allow testing on you own AD server
+- export configuration from AD to allow testing on you own AD server
-- searching in LDAP/AD
+- allow to search in LDAP/AD
-- return spring boot configuration to set in your application
+- return spring boot configuration associated with given authentication
-- add project to central maven repository
+- change package names according to groupId